Blog

 Why is Embodied Carbon important?

-• Around 40% of UK carbon emissions are linked to the built environment.*
+• 40% of UK carbon emissions are linked to the built environment.*

-• Construction activity accounts for around 50million tonnes of CO2 emissions, over half of which is linked to construction product and materials production.*
+• 50 million tonnes of CO2 emissions are generated by construction activities annually, over half of which is linked to construction product and materials production.*

 • Unlike operational carbon (from energy use), embodied carbon is locked in from the start and cannot be reduced later.

-* reference: PROMOTING NET ZERO CARBON AND SUSTAINABILITY IN CONSTRUCTION, gov.uk
+* source: PROMOTING NET ZERO CARBON AND SUSTAINABILITY IN CONSTRUCTION, gov.uk

 How is Embodied Carbon measured?